itssamuelrowe/binarystars/content/basics-of-java/the-hello-world-program.md

 Here you created a class called `Hello`.
 It is public, which means other classes can access it.
 You don't have to know what this means for now, so don't worry.
-You will learn about *access specifiers* later in the course.
+You will learn about *access specifiers* later in the book.

 When you declare a public class, you must always save it inside a file with the same name.
 In our first example, our class was named `Hello`.
 So, it was